mhearne-usgs/diversity/README.md

    they want to or not.
 This is an excellent point, and my response is that my primary audience is other white dudes like myself (but thank you for reading!).
-A really long winded way to say "check your privilege, I suppose.
+A really long winded way to say "check your privilege", I suppose.
 The other comment I have on this is that I hope even those people who are forced to think about these issues frequently can get to the point where they are forced to think about them less, at least at this conference, and spend more